jiangshen001/Seisflows_SRVM/README.md

 SRVM based FWI allows for a posterior uncertainty estimation after the acoustic/elastic inversion.

+SRVM works in a matrix-free vector version in elastic FWI, making it memory-afforadable.

 Documentation about the algorithm in Seisflows_SRVM is available online at readthedocs.org, except for an addtional option: SRVM.

 One manuscript about how SRVM works during FWI will be under review in GJI soon.